tripvibe/tv-ci-cd/README.md

 - The git clone tasks clone their repositories into a subdirectory of this PVC, so both the dev and ops repos reside on the same PVC.
 - The build-and-test pipeline is designed to be generic in nature and to be used on all components.
 - Integrates with Ubiquitous Journey (ArgoCD, Helm3) app-of-apps
+- Webhooks and CEL integration for application github workflow (master/trunk-based development, short lived branch builds, pull requests's)
+  - branches, pr's - deployed to development namespace only
+  - master - deployed to development and test namespaces
+  - git commit short and long ref used for images taggging and argocd sync